BradlyGutierrez/BradlyGutierrez/README.md

 System Engineering Student from Nicaragua
 -----------------------------------------

 🪴I've been learning programming since 2022, passing through algorithm and data structure, OOP, Web development and desktop development.
-I also know networks and cybersecurity.
+I also know networks, databases and server management.

 * 🌍  I'm based in Nicaragua
 * ✉️  You can contact me at [bradlygc@gmail.com](mailto:bradlygc@gmail.com)